-- Having selected its research theme for the year, the department opens a call for visiting fellowship applications, and selects early career scholars who are normally based in African institutions.
+Having selected its research theme for the year, the department opened a call for visiting fellowship applications, and selected early career scholars who were based in African institutions.

-- When visiting fellows arrive in the department, they join in a series of developmental activities which are organised around the annual research theme and are open to members of academic staff and postgraduate students.
-These activities may include presentations of work-in-progress, reading groups, writing groups, speaker events, research methods sessions, and one-to-one meetings.
+When visiting fellows arrived in the department, they joined in a series of developmental activities which were organised around the annual research theme and open to members of academic staff and postgraduate students.
+These activities included presentations of work-in-progress, reading groups, writing groups, speaker events, research methods sessions, and one-to-one meetings.
 Visiting fellows also had access to the University’s excellent library and research collections.

 Hear from previous Cadbury Fellows